Taj Mahal Story: History, Facts, and Top Tips for Visiting

 In December 1631, Mumtaz Mahal's remains were carried to Agra (435 miles (700 km) from Burhanpur).
 Her body was escorted with thousands of soldiers, and crowds of mourners lined the road.
 Shah Jahan had her remains temporarily buried on a land near where Taj Mahal would be built.
 Still full of grief, he decided to create an exquisite mausoleum that none could rival.

-2. The construction of Taj Mahal
+The Construction of Taj Mahal

-The location
+The Location

-No one knows exactly why the final resting place of Mumtaz Mahal was chosen to be on the bank of the Yamuna River in Agra.
+1) No one knows exactly why the final resting place of Mumtaz Mahal was chosen to be on the bank of the Yamuna River in Agra.
 Below are some of the possible reasons:

 2) The Yamuna River is one of the tributaries of the Ganges, a purifying river sacred to the Hindu population.
 Shah Jahan hoped the soul of her deceased wife would be purified by placing her here.

 3) Shah Jahan wanted to build a huge mausoleum for her wife.
 Thus the structure would be extremely heavy and better be supported by large wooden slabs built over deep wells, keeping the mausoleum stable.
-So the banks of Yamuna River would be most suitable.
+So the banks of the Yamuna River would be most suitable.
 The water from the river can moisturize the mausoleum's wooden foundation (mainly timber), which is key to the stabilization of the structure.

-A couple enjoying the view of the Taj Mahal from the Yamuna RiverA couple enjoying the Taj Mahal across the Yamuna River (Photo credit: Gene Tobia)
+A couple enjoying the Taj Mahal across the Yamuna River (Photo credit: Gene Tobia)

 As the best example of Mughal architecture, the Taj Mahal is a fusion of Hindu and Islamic architecture, interpreting many of the Hindu traditions in an Islamic form.

-The architects and craftsmen
+The Architects and Craftsmen

 It is not known exactly who was responsible for the design of the monument because at that time it was the patron who won the credit for the design of a building.
 But the chief architect is said to be Ustad Ahmad Lahouri, who is also credited with the design of the famous Red Fort of Delhi.